- General Regulations eTOP -

 Subscriber Devices

-12.7.5 Improper operation of connected Subscriber devices.
+12.7.5 improper operation of devices connected by the Subscriber.

 Art.
 13